AI-ADHD/Unhooked-LLM-Directness-Extension/README.md

 This tool exists to help people, not to be a moat.
 If a 50-line script can reduce someone's compulsive AI usage, that script should be free.
 Anyone can fork, modify, redistribute, or learn from this code.

-If you want a structured methodology — pre-chat check-ins, weekly review templates, the framework for distinguishing information-seeking from emotional-seeking, plus polished installation guides with screenshots — that's available as a paid companion guide at `[UNDER CONSTRUCTION]`.
-The guide is how this project sustains development.
+If you want a structured methodology — pre-chat check-ins, weekly review templates, the framework for distinguishing information-seeking from emotional-seeking, plus polished installation guides with screenshots — that's available as a paid companion guide at gumroad.com/products/ekmzha The guide is how this project sustains development.
 The tool itself stays free forever.

 ---